-Queensland has led a high-level life science research and industry mission to BIO every year since 1999.
-We have showcased our state's strengths in life sciences to global leaders in the field and to potential and new research and investment partners.
+Queensland has sent a high-level life science research and industry mission to BIO, led by successive Queensland Government Ministers and sometimes Queensland Premiers, every year since 1999.
+Working with Life Sciences Queensland and Austrade the delegates have showcased our state's strengths in life sciences to global leaders in the field and to potential research and investment partners.

 Outcomes stemming from over 20 years of Queensland missions to BIO include:

 - Since announcing a five year plan to position Queensland as a leading location for bioindustry development at BIO 1999, Queensland now boasts a critical mass of research centres across biotechnology, food and agriculture, health and medical, and offers a distinct advantage for conducting clinical trials.

 - Establishment of the key state wide industry body – Life Sciences Queensland.